 Introduction to the BMW M4 GT3

-The newest GT car to launch out of Bavaria, the M4 GT3 uses an all-new 3-litre straight-6 engine codenamed P58, derived from the S58 road car engine of the M3/M4.
-This takes it away from the M4 GT3’s V8 powered predecessor, the M6 GT3, which was an absolute Goliath of a car that we have delved into in the past here at Coach Dave Academy.
-This powers it to a potential maximum power output of 590hp, though restrictors and other Balance of Performance measures that we have discussed previously when we looked at what has changed in ACC with Version 1.8.
+The BMW M4 GT3 uses an all-new 3-litre straight-6 engine codenamed P58, derived from the S58 road car engine of the M3/M4.
+This takes it away from the M4 GT3’s V8-powered predecessor, the M6 GT3, which was an absolute Goliath of a car that we have delved into in the past here at Coach Dave Academy.
+This powers it to a potential maximum power output of 590hp, though Balance of Performance will naturally reduce this to even out the playing field.
+An example of BoP changes was

 Despite being 6mm narrower than the M6 that went before it, the M4 actually clocks in at nearly 80mm longer at 5.02m and has a longer wheelbase at 2.917m.
 This makes it bigger than the Bentley Continental GT3 dimensionally..
 What that means on track is a huge floor area to play with, like the M6, which allows the M4 GT3 to be an exceptional car in medium to high-speed corners where downforce generation is the biggest mitigating factor.